James Hay

 Reverend Sholto Campbell, 2nd Baron Blythswood was born on 28 June 1839.2 He was the son of Archibald Campbell, 17th of Mains and 12th of Blythswood and Caroline Agnes Dick.1 He married Violet Mary Paget, daughter of General Lord Alfred Henry Paget and Cecilia Wyndham, on 22 October 1889.3 He died on 30 September 1916 at age 77, without issue.3

-Reverend Sholto Campbell, 2nd Baron Blythswood was baptised with the name of Sholto Douglas.4 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).2,4 On 1869 his name was legally changed to Sholto Douglas-Campbell.4 He was ordained.2 He was the Vicar between 1871 and 1872 at Nonington, Kent, England.4 He was (an unknown value) between 1872 and 1879 at All Saints Church, Derby, Derbyshire, England.4 He was the Rector between 1879 and 1886 at All Soul's, Marylebone, London, England.4 He was incumbent between 1886 and 1900 at St. Giles, Glasgow, Lanarkshire, Scotland.4 On 1908 his name was legally changed to Sholto Campbell.4 In June 1908 his mansion at Douglas-Support, Renfrewshire, was destroyed by fire.1 He succeeded to the title of 2nd Baron Blythswood, co.
-Renfrew [U.K., 1892] on 8 July 1908.2 He graduated from University of Glasgow, Glasgow, Lanarkshire, Scotland, in 1915 with a Doctor of Divinity (D.D.).4
+He was given the name of Sholto Douglas at birth.4 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)2,4 In 1869 his name was legally changed to Sholto Douglas-Campbell.4 He was ordained.2 He was the Vicar between 1871 and 1872 at Nonington, Kent, EnglandG.4 He was (an unknown value) between 1872 and 1879 at All Saints Church, Derby, Derbyshire, EnglandG.4 He was the Rector between 1879 and 1886 at All Soul's, Marylebone, London, EnglandG.4 He was incumbent between 1886 and 1900 at St. Giles, Glasgow, Lanarkshire, ScotlandG.4 In 1908 his name was legally changed to Sholto Campbell.4 In June 1908 his mansion at Douglas-Support, Renfrewshire, was destroyed by fire.1 He succeeded as the 2nd Baron Blythswood, co.
+Renfrew [U.K., 1892] on 8 July 1908.2 He graduated from University of Glasgow, Glasgow, Lanarkshire, ScotlandG, in 1915 with a Doctor of Divinity (D.D.)4

 Citations